Molmed/Equine-Asthma-Cell-Atlas/README.md

 - raw_data/Dropseq : all files from Dropseq folder (n=20)
 - raw_data/HIVE : all files from HIVE folder (n=13)

-Preprocessing:
+Exceptions:

-In step 01_preprocessing run the R files in both Dropseq and HIVE directories.
-Directory custom_code contains certain functions from DoubletFinder package, modified manually due to incompatibility with Seurat v.4.
-These files do not require any actions.
+01_preprocessing/ custom_code contains two functions from DoubletFinder package modified manually due to incompatibility with Seurat v.4.
+These do not require any actions.